-Asholt Croft completely open to the site and the public footpath parallel to the road.
+Ashholt Croft completely open to the site and the public footpath parallel to the road.

-The site is perfectly good grade two arable land and shouldn't be used for this type of industrial scale development .
+perfectly good grade two arable land and shouldn't be used for this type of industrial scale development.

 NLC Local Plan Policy RD1 Where development of agricultural land is unavoidable, areas of poorer quality land should be developed in preference to those of higher quality, except where other sustainability considerations suggest otherwise.